Three year old passive house, Dunmore East, Co. Waterford

 This article was originally published in issue 25 of Passive House Plus magazine.
 Want immediate access to all back issues and exclusive extra content?
 Click here to subscribe for as little as €10, or click here to receive the next issue free of charge

-According to Carney, the house – built using the Amvic ICF system – has been working a treat.
+According to Carney, the house – built using an ICF system from Amvic Ireland – has been working a treat.
 “The beautiful thing of this house is that every part of it is comfortable,” he says.

 Placing faith in the fabric firstbased design’s ability to reduce the need for active heating in spite of its exposed location, Carney opted to reduce capital expenditure on a heating system by going all electric.